block-core/blockcore/Documentation/proof-of-stake.md

 #### Future Drift

 Future drift is maximal allowed block's timestamp difference over adjusted time.
-We set the future drift to a fixed value of 15 seconds (the time it takes a block to propagate around the world is roughly 12 seconds)
+We set the future drift to be a fixed value of 15 seconds (the time it takes a block to propagate around the world is roughly 12 seconds)

 #### Mask

-A mask for coinstake header's timestamp.
+A mask for the coinstake header's timestamp.
 Used to decrease granularity of timestamp This corresponds to the number of blocks that can be produced in a given time span.

 For example if the Mask = 16 and the TargetSpacing = 64 then a valid coinstake timestamp can be found only 4 times within the target spacing.